dinhtungdu/dinhtungdu.github.io/_posts/2018-4-10-change-shop-thumbnail-woocommerce-3-3-3.md

 ![WooCommerce]({{ site.baseurl }}/images/woocommerce-tutorial.jpg)

 After updated WooCommerce, you can't find anywhere to change shop_thumbnail size?
 You're not alone!
-We all got that problem because The option had been hiden.
+We all got that problem because The option had been hidden.

 We can solve this problem by using following snippet.
 Paste it in your theme's `functions.php` file and change the size you need: